 Except where noted, all performances are in the museum’s Harms Gallery starting at 7 p.m., doors open at 6 p.m. with beer and wine for sale.
-Tickets are $20 online, $25 at the door.
+Tickets are $20 online until 12:00 p.m. the day of the performance, and $25 at the door.
+Note: Your name will be on a guest list at the door the night of the event.
+You will not receive a paper or electronic ticket.

 May 17 AL PETTEWAY AND AMY WHITEhave long been a favorite, with their eclectic repertoire that includes original, traditional, contemporary Celtic- and Appalachian-influenced music with occasional nods to Blues, New Age, and Jazz.
 Their performances feature acoustic guitar, mandolin, Celtic harp, piano, banjo, mountain dulcimer, and some of the finest vocals you'll hear in any genre.
 Their music has been featured on a number of Ken Burns documentary films, most notably the soundtrack of the Ken Burns EMMY-winning documentary, The National Parks: America’s Best Idea.